andrezeitz/z-dentist-milestone-4/README.md

 The service page contains a table with all the treatments the company is doing and price information about each service.

 ### Contact us
-The contact page is having a large google maps window to show the customer where the dentist company is located.
+The contact page has a large google maps window to show the customer where the dentist company is located.
 After that it's a contact box with the address, phone number and email of the company.
 Last there is a contact form where the customer can enter there name, email and a message to be able to contact the company with any questions.
 After the message is sent it will show a success message so the customer know we have received the email.

 ### Appointment
 On the appointment page the customer will be able to make a booking within the form.
 Here the user have two choices.
 Either they can be logged in to the site and will then be able to manage there booking after.
 If they dont want to register it works fine to make an appointment as well.
 They will then put in the required  information, then they can choose from a list what kind of treatment they would like to book with price information.
 After that they can choose a desired date for there appointment.
 Finally there is a field that is not required, but they can enter any additional information they would like.
 As soon as they make the reservation there will be a success message telling them the appointment have been sent to the dentist.